 This is the text from the original readme by the creator of the ROM:

 These three files contain GEOS Kernal only.
 You still need a boot disk with at least Desktop (but existing auto-execs will be executed before that).
-Boots always to 80-column mode and not much can be done about that.
-It is somewhat tuned to have a centered screen on my TV set so you might have problems with the visuals.
-Anyway, after the Desktop is loaded - press RETURN two times and you will switch into 40-column mode.
+Boots always to 80-column mode; not much can be done about that.
+It is somewhat tuned to have a centered screen on my TV set so you might have visual problems.
+Anyway, after the Desktop is loaded, press RETURN twice, and you will switch into 40-column mode.

 There are three versions: